Ngā ratonga Kapua

 Key questions

-Is there a business continuity plan in place in the event of an incident/outage?
+Does the provider have a business continuity plan in place in the event of an incident/outage?
+Does it meet the levels you require?

-What are the practicalities of it?
+What are the practicalities of implementing the plan?
 And the cost?

 Portability and interoperability